skpref/skpref/README.rst

 |     'C'     | 7         |     4     | 10        |
 +-------------+-----------+-----------+-----------+

-Without the task based set up a user would have to combine the choice table with the alternative table to be able to use the features describing the alternatives in a model.
-However, apart from this being a repetitive task, it might even be non-trivial in difficulty and different models and packages might deal with different ways of combining this data.
-The task-based set up allows flexibility on handling the data differently for different models.
+Without the task based setup a user would have to hard-code the merging of the choice table with the alternative table to use the features that describe the alternatives in model.
+Apart from this being a repetitive task, it might even be non-trivial in difficulty and different models and packages might deal with different ways of combining this data.
+The task-based setup allows flexibility on handling the data differently for different models.

-To allow for this in skpref all model objects have a train_task and a predict_task function (and a predict_proba_task function, where appropriate) to take the burden off from the user of having to create these joint tables.
+To allow for this in skpref all model objects have a train_task and a predict_task function (and a :code:`predict_proba_task` function, where appropriate) to take the burden off from the user of having to create these joint tables.

-A task for this data would be set up in the following way:
+A task for this data would be setup in the following way:

 .. code:: python